- Installing Go

 directive(s) togo.mod

-for all direct dependencies and their indirect dependencies. - If needed, downloads module source code (can download from a module proxy).
+for all direct dependencies and their indirect dependencies. - If needed, downloads module source code (can download from a module proxy) into the module cache.

 - Authenticates the downloaded deps.